Documentation

 Add more

-npx guardrails-ref add no-destructive-commands Or add a preset: add --preset default, security, quality, frontend, api, or production.
-Combine with commas: add --preset default,frontend.
+npx guardrails-ref add no-destructive-commands add --preset default, security, quality, frontend, api, backend, data, production.

 Run npx guardrails-ref add --list to list available guardrails.